JavaScriptRegenerated/yieldmachine/readme.md

 - Generator Functions are a built-in feature of JavaScript and TypeScript.
 - They have built-in syntax highlighting, autocompletion, and general rich language support in editors like Visual Studio Code.
 - Our states are represented by actual JavaScript functions.
-This means if we pass a state that’s either spelled incorrectly or isn’t in scope, our editor will tell us.
+  - This means if we pass a state that’s either spelled incorrectly or isn’t in scope, our editor will tell us.
+  - Our states use the name of the function.
   - Generator Functions can be reused, composed, and partially applied like any function.
 This increases the modularity and reuse of our machine parts.
-- Our states use the name of the function.
 - Coming soon: our machine definitions can be serialized and deserialized.
 This means they could be generated on a back-end and sent to the front-end.
 They could be stored away in a database.
 They could even be generated dynamically on the fly.

 ## Documentation